phusion/holy-build-box/SECURITY-HARDENING-BINARIES.md

 See also [the hardening-check man page](http://manpages.ubuntu.com/manpages/trusty/man1/hardening-check.1.html).

+We recommend that you call `hardening-check` from your compilation script after compilation is finished.

 ## Why `-b`?

 We recommend passing `-b` (also known as `--nobindnow`) to `hardening-check`.
 By default, `hardening-check` checks whether the binary is compiled with immediate binding (`BIND_NOW`).
 However, we have chosen not to include this flag in our environment because it makes application startup slow for not much security gain.
 [The Debian hardening guide](https://wiki.debian.org/HardeningWalkthrough) also recommends disabling it by default.